Thomas Ankersmit on ghost sounds and working with Phill Niblock

 Do you still continue working with Valerio Tricoli and Phill Niblock?

 Yes, both of them.
 Valerio and I are slowly working on a new record together.
 He used to live nearby, which was easy as we could just walk across the park to each other’s studio, but now he lives in Munich.
 Phill is working on a second electronic composition with material that I recorded.
 So far all of his music has been acoustic – acoustic instruments being recorded and overdubbed, resulting in heavy, dense clusters of sound.
-He records violin, cello, trombone or guitar over and over and layers them on top of each other to make this very rich sound colour.
-He’s avoided electronic tones because they’re too static but we’ve now made some Serge Modular pieces together that he’s happy with.
+He records violin, cello, trombone or guitar over and over, and layers them on top of each other to make this very rich sound colour.
+He’s avoided electronic tones because they’re too static, but we’ve now made some Serge Modular pieces together, and with which he’s happy.

 You use the Serge modular synthesizer nowadays but do you still play the saxophone as well?

 I stopped playing it about five years ago.
 I didn’t feel like it anymore.
-I used the computer, the analogue synth and the saxophone so I was basically trying to master three different instruments at the same time.
-I’m always dissatisfied with my work so I felt that if I get rid of one then maybe the other stuff would flourish.
+I used the computer, the analogue synth, and the saxophone, so I was basically trying to master three different instruments at the same time.
+I’m always dissatisfied with my work, so I felt that if I get rid of one then maybe the other stuff would flourish.
 I also gave up saxophone to give more room to electronic music.
 I started with electronics and I’ll probably end with electronics too.
-I was making feedback and using junk electronics and circuit-bending when I discovered saxophone.
+I was making feedback and using junk electronics and circuit-bending when I discovered the saxophone.
 I played it for ten or twelve years and I’ve faded it out for now.

 So you are happy with the Serge?